Just a Feeling

 She wasn't going to participate in any extra-curricular activities at all until she passed a booth for the campus Wicca group.
 She was surprised that witches were so open in Sunnydale that they were actively recruiting new members.
 She signed up immediately.

 The Wicca group was not what she was expecting.
 After a strange blessing and then introductions, the girls of the group started talking about things that weren't in any of her mother's books and clearly had nothing to do with actual magic.
 She didn't say much other than her name, but the girls still made her feel welcome, even if they weren't real witches.
 She was very, very tempted to never show up again, but just couldn't bring herself to quit.
 After all, none of the girls had any magical potential, the way her mother had taught her to sense it in herself and others.
 But they were the first friends she'd made since she came to Sunnydale and she just couldn't leave them.
 Yet.
 Though if Erica said 'Blessed be' one more time, Tara would be tempted to curse the girl with laryngitis.
-In fact, she found and checked out an actual spell book about just those kind of spells.
+In fact, she found and checked out from the school library an actual spell book about just those kind of spells.
 It was called 'Spells of Speech and Silence'.